shellyfra/Defend-against-attribute-attacks-in-face-recognition-models/README.md

 # Training and Results

-We used Optuna to pick our hyper-parameters to fit faceNet model to celebA-HQ dataset And for choosing the right hyper-parameters to fit the model to defend as well as possible against the attack
+We used Optuna to pick our hyper-parameters to fit faceNet model to celebA-HQ dataset And for choosing the right hyper-parameters to fit the model to the defence methods.

+### Optuna hyper-parameters
+The file responsible for the hyper parameter's choice with optuna is in :
+"code/Optuna_hyperparams_search.ipynb"

 ### Our results: